Skip to main content

 Energy Conservation

 The principle of energy conservation states that energy cannot be created or destroyed, only transformed from one form to another.
-In the context of springs, the work done to compress the spring converts into elastic potential energy, which can later be released as kinetic energy when the spring returns to its equilibrium position.
+In the context of springs, the work done to compress the spring is converted into elastic potential energy, which can later be released as kinetic energy when the spring returns to its equilibrium position.

 Recommended video: